gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

 ` docker build -t raghavgade/ems . `

-You need to add a dot , which means to use the Dockerfile in the local directory.
+You need to add a dot, which means to use the Dockerfile in the local directory.

 **Run the app**